 Red Bull and Mercedes are the two teams to have taken successive wins at the Abu Dhabi Grand Prix.
 Mercedes hold the record for most consecutive wins at the event, winning six in a row between 2014 and 2019.

 There have been five occasions on which a team has recorded a 1-2 result at the Abu Dhabi Grand Prix.
 Mercedes have done so three times, while Red Bull have achieved the feat twice.

 Vettel holds the record for largest Abu Dhabi Grand Prix winning margin

 The largest win margin at the Yas Marina Circuit came in 2013, when Sebastian Vettel won by 30.829 seconds.

-The Abu Dhabi Grand Prix has been won by less than five seconds on six occasions, including in four of the last seven events.
+The Abu Dhabi Grand Prix has been won by less than five seconds on six occasions, including at four of the last eight events.